dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/actors-timers-reminders.md

 ### Enabling protobuf serialization on Kubernetes

-To use protobuf serialization for actor reminders on Kubernetes, use the following helm value:
+To use protobuf serialization for actor reminders on Kubernetes, use the following Helm value:

 ```
 --set dapr_placement.maxActorApiLevel=20